dividuum/info-beamer/doc/manual.md

 ------------------

  * Keep it simple.
 XXX avoids unnecessary clutter.
 If a simple external Script could solve a problem, there is no need to do it in XXX.
-For example a GIF file can be converted to PNG very easily.
-There is no need to include a gif format reader.
 If a problem is solvable within Lua, there is no need to include a C-version (unless speed prohibits a Lua solution).

  * Keep it small.
 XXX is a simple self-contained binary.
 It shouldn't depend on files somewhere in the filesystem.
 Keep XXX portable.